 Trail description

-The Catherine Valley Trail cuts a gentle 12.1-kilometer path through the heart of New York's Finger Lakes region, following the bed of an old railroad line that once carried freight through this scenic valley.
-This multi-use trail welcomes both hikers and cyclists, offering one of the area's most accessible outdoor experiences with its nearly flat grade and well-maintained surface.
+The Catherine Valley Trail cuts a gentle 12.1-kilometer path through the heart of New York's Finger Lakes region, following the bed of an old railroad line and former Chemung Barge Canal towpath that once carried freight through this scenic valley.
+This multi-use trail welcomes both hikers and cyclists, offering one of the area's most accessible outdoor experiences with its nearly flat grade and well-maintained stone-dust surface.

 The trail's railroad heritage becomes apparent as you travel along the converted rail bed, where the original engineering ensures gradual inclines that make the route comfortable for families with children, casual cyclists, and hikers of all fitness levels.
-With only 90 meters of elevation gain spread across the entire distance, the consistent grade eliminates the steep climbs and descents that characterize many Finger Lakes trails, creating an experience focused on distance and scenery rather than elevation challenges.
+With its consistently flat terrain, the trail eliminates the steep climbs and descents that characterize many Finger Lakes trails, creating an experience focused on distance and scenery rather than elevation challenges.

 Trail Experience and Terrain